MKLab-ITI/pygrank/README.md

 Some of the library's advantages are:
 1. **Compatibility** with [networkx](https://github.com/networkx/networkx) and [tensorflow](https://www.tensorflow.org/).
-2. **Datacentric** programming interfaces that do not require transformations to identifiers.
+2. **Datacentric** interfaces that do not require transformations to identifiers.
 3. **Large** graph support with sparse representations.
 4. **Seamless** pipelines, from graph preprocessing up to evaluation.
 5. **Modular** combination of components.